Screaming: Screaming in pleasure

 Screaming and yelling are also a means of expressing pleasure.
 Studies on monkeys have shown that when female monkeys scream during sex, it helps the male ejaculate.
 An approximation of 86 percent of the times where female monkeys screamed during a sexual encounter, brought a 59 percent success rate, in comparison to the 2 percent, without the female-scream.

 Gayle Brewer of the University of Central Lancashire and Colin Hendrie of the University of Leeds conducted similar research with women, showing that women also scream during intercourse as an encouragement for their partner to "hurry up".

 Screaming as a nascent language

-Janov believes that for babies, screaming is the only form of communication they can have; it is the only way a baby can express their necessities, that they need food, they are in pain or they simply need some love.
+Janov believes that for babies, screaming is the only form of communication they can have; it is the only way a baby can express their necessities, that they need food, they are in pain or they simply need or really need some love.
 Janov writes, "screaming is a language – a primitive one, but a human language".